brandingbrand/flagship/docs/src/pages/en/usage/troubleshooting.md

 If you note that you already have Command-line Tools installed via Android Studio, you should confirm that your path file correctly lists necessary Android development tools.

-- Open and edit your .zshrc file `code .zshrc`
+- Open and edit your .zshrc file `code .zshrc` (or .bashrc if using Linux, or WSL)
 - Make sure the file contains the following lines for Android Studio.

 ```